cameronsamuels/fidget/README.md

 - *"A unique Fidget Spinner toy"* - **K@POOK!**

 ## Contributing
-If you have a bug report or an idea, please [open an issue](https://git.io/vdl2n) on the GitHub repo.
+If you have a bug report or an idea, please [open an issue](https://git.io/vdl2n).
-<br>You can fork this repo and submit a pull request if you want to tackle an issue or improve the app.
+You can fork this repo and submit a pull request if you want to tackle an issue or improve the app.

-## Team
-[Cameron Samuels](https://cameronsamuels.com) - Project manager, lead developer

 ### Contributors
 [Nihal Menon](https://git.io/v554d) - [Benz Le](https://git.io/vbl4l)

 ## Legal
-This code is released under the [Cameron Samuels license](LICENSE).
+This code is released under the [Cameron Samuels License](LICENSE).